Historical method: Criteria of authenticity

 Historians sometimes have to deal with deciding what is genuine and what is not in a source.
 For such circumstances, there are external and internal "criteria of authenticity" that are applicable.
 These are technical tools for evaluating sources and separating 'genuine' sources or content from forgeries or manipulation.

 External criteria involve issues relating to establishing authorship of a source or range of sources.
 It involves things like if an author wrote something themselves, if other sources attribute authorship to the source, agreement of independent manuscript copies on the content of a source.

 Internal criteria involve formalities, style, and language for an author; if a source varies from the environment it was produced, inconsistencies of time or chronology, textual transmission of a source, interpolations in a source, insertions or deletions in a source.

+Various recurring criteria of authenticity are used in diverse ancient historical fields.

 Eyewitness evidence

 R. J. Shafer (1974) offers this checklist for evaluating eyewitness testimony: